jenkinsci/tekton-client-plugin/DEVELOPMENT.md

 # Development for Tekton Client Plugin
 Tekton is a cloud-native solution for building CI/CD systems.
-It consists of Tekton Pipelines, which provides the building blocks, and of supporting components, such as Tekton CLI and Tekton Catalog, that make Tekton a complete ecosystem.
+It consists of Tekton Pipelines, which provides the building blocks, and of supporting components, such as Tekton CLI and Tekton Catalog, which make Tekton a complete ecosystem.

-## Overview
+## Getting Started

 ### Prerequisites
 - Basic understanding of [Plugin Development in Jenkins](https://www.jenkins.io/doc/developer/plugin-development/).